COBRAPROsimulator/COBRAPRO/paper/paper.md

 # Examples
 Visit COBRAPRO’s [Github](https://github.com/COBRAPROsimulator/COBRAPRO) to view all example codes:

-- `Examples/Cycling`: contains battery cycling example codes
+- `Examples/Cycling`: battery cycling example codes
-- `Examples/Parameter_Identification_Routines`: contains parameter identification example codes
+- `Examples/Parameter_Identification_Routines`: parameter identification example codes
-- `Examples/Parameter_Identification_Results`: contains example codes showing how to load parameter identification results
+- `Examples/Parameter_Identification_Results`: load parameter identification results
-- `Examples/Local_Sensitivity_Analysis`: contains LSA example codes
+- `Examples/Local_Sensitivity_Analysis`: LSA example codes

 Here, we provide an overview of the parameter identification example codes in the `Examples/Parameter_Identification_Routines` directory.
 Two example codes are provided that demonstrate a two-step parameter identification process.
 In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using the experimentally obtained C/20 discharge profile.
 In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using the experimentally obtained HPPC profile.